Fluid Control with Localized Spacetime Windows: Related Work

 Beyond user-specified keyframes, some other methods exploit precomputed fluid simulation datasets for controlling and generating new animations. \cite{raveendran-2014} introduces a method for smoothly interpolating between existing liquid animations using a spacetime non-rigid iterative closest point (ICP) algorithm under user guidance, while \cite{manteaux-2016} develops an interactive system for editing precomputed liquid features directly in space and time without requiring re-simulation.
-Generalized non-reflecting boundary conditions \cite{bojsen-2016} allow seamless integration of fluid simulations into complex environments, but they are not designed for localized control or inverse editing tasks.
+Generalized non-reflecting boundary conditions and localized re-simulation techniques~\cite{bojsen-2016} are designed to efficiently update a modified region of a fluid simulation while reducing artifacts at the boundary with the unchanged domain, and the adaptive simulation method~\cite{shah2004extended} exploits spatial locality to dynamically allocate computational resources and improve the efficiency of forward simulation.
+However, they do not address the inverse control problem considered in our work: given sparse objectives, we optimize force parameters inside a bounded spacetime window and then apply those forces back to the full simulation.
 The Fluxed Animated Boundary (FAB) method~\cite{stomakhin-2017} controls particle-based fluid simulations by enforcing volumetric flux at boundaries.
 This technique allows artists to guide fluid behavior using predefined control shapes and flow fields.
 More recently, a template-based control method is proposed for particle-based simulations \cite{schoentgen-2020}, where precomputed fluid behaviors are transferred to new simulations through global control forces and temporary control particles.
 Most of these methods provide fast control, but they are potentially limited by precomputed datasets, leading to a limited diversity of achievable motions.

 Interactive and sculpting-inspired techniques have also emerged, offering more artist-friendly workflows for users to manipulate and sculpt the liquid. \cite{stuyck-2016} showcases an interactive, sculpting-inspired approach to fluid animation, allowing artists to directly shape fluid while maintaining physical properties like surface tension and volume preservation using guided re-simulation.
 While intuitive, such direct manipulation struggles with plausibility, especially for highly dynamic scenarios. \cite{yan-2020} develops an interactive VR-based sketching system for modeling liquid splashes, leveraging a conditional generative adversarial network (cGAN) trained on physical simulations, enabling the fast generation of splash shapes from simple user strokes, though the system primarily targets static splashing shape design and is less suited for controlling dynamic liquid behaviors.